Laserglow Technologies: Innovations

 Laserglow was the first company to ever design and produce a beam expander that was meant specifically for use on handheld lasers.

 The Aries laser series, made by Laserglow, was recommended by the USGA for the purpose of bird abatement.

 Guinness World Record

-The Hercules 500, made by Laserglow, is the current world record holder for the world's most powerful handheld laser, and appeared in the Guinness Book of World Records in 2009.
+The Hercules 500, made by Laserglow, held the world record for the world's most powerful handheld laser in 2012, and appeared in the Guinness Book of World Records in 2009.
 The laser was tested three times in five-minute durations using two separate laser power meters, and created an output 1W peak and 940 mW (+/- 20 mW) average power.